mlibrary/design-system-old/packages/docs/support.md

 # Support

 The **Design System team** provides support for designers, developers, project managers, or anyone who is using the system.
-See below for different the various ways to reach us.
+See below for various ways to reach us.

 ## Contact us